sstzal/STAR-FC/README.md

     mkdir data

-To run the code, please download the refined MS1M dataset and partition it into 10 splits, then construct the data directory as follows: (Since the supplementary material is limited to less than 100MB, we can not submit these data.)
+To run the code, please download the refined MS1M dataset and partition it into 10 splits, then construct the data directory as follows:

     |——data
        |——features